Tax cuts for every taxpayer

 Helping Priya

 Priya lives in regional Australia.
 She earned $90,000 and paid $21,517 income tax, including the 2 per cent Medicare levy in 2023–24.
 On the same salary, Priya will get an annual tax cut of $1,929 in 2024–25.
+Priya's tax cut will be reflected in her take-home pay, each payday.

 This is a fictional example and does not represent any of the people depicted on this website.